swiftlang/swift-evolution/proposals/0300-continuation.md

   could allow continuations to directly resume their task when the correct dispatch queue to do so is known.
 - Added `resume()` on `Void`-returning `Continuation` types.
+- Added a new `Continuation` protocol and refactored the relationships between continuation types.